Staying with the coronavirus situation in South Korea.

 Let's start with the forecast for Tuesday's tally.
 We'll have an official count in a couple of hours.
 What are officials currently expecting the final numbers to be?

 Well,..
 From midnight to 9PM last night, South Korean health authorities confirmed CLOSE to 1,200 cases.

 So we're expecting to see numbers above that 12-hundred range on Tuesday.

 The numbers are a little higher than the day before, but this increase is likely due to the weekend effect, as we tend to see cases increasing as we go further into the week.

-Right.
-We've also heard about the blueprint laid out by the government for a gradual return to normal life, but give us a recap.
+Right, do keep us updated on the official count in our later newscasts.
+We've heard about the blueprint laid out by the government for a gradual return to normal life, but give us a recap.

 Yes.
 So starting November first, South Korea will be under the first phase of three.

 For around a month and a half, restrictions on operation hours for almost all businesses will be lifted.